 4) And the urgency of evangelism

-Conservative Evangelicals started linking the authority of Scripture to the doctrine of inerrancy; that is, belief the Bible’s original writings contained no errors, and that because of the laborious process of transmission of the texts over time, while we can’t say our modern translations are perfect or without any error, they are virtually inerrant; they are trustworthy versions of those originals.
+Conservative Evangelicals started linking the authority of Scripture to the doctrine of inerrancy; that is, belief the Bible’s original writings contained no errors, and that because of the laborious process of transmission of the texts over time, while we can’t say our modern translations are perfect or without any error, they are virtually inerrant; they are trustworthy versions of the originals.

-The theological liberalism coming from Europe had a mixed reception in the US at the outset of the 20th C. At first, most churches remained conservative and blissfully unaware of the slow sea-change taking place in the intellectual centers of American universities & seminaries.
+The theological liberalism coming from Europe had a mixed reception in the US at the outset of the 20th C. At first, most churches remained conservative and blissfully unaware of the slow sea-change taking place in the intellectual centers of American universities and seminaries.
 Battle lines were drawn between liberals and conservatives who were branded with a new label = Fundamentalists.
 The battle they carried out in the hallowed halls of academia soon spilled over into the pews.
 It was referred to as the contest between modernists and fundamentalists.

 Though the term Fundamentalism wasn’t coined until 1920, it flowed from the 1910 publication The Fundamentals.
 It was a synthesis of different conservative Protestants who united to battle the Modernists who seemed to be taking over Evangelicalism.
-They banded together to launch a counteroffensive.
+Fundamentalists banded together to launch a counteroffensive.

 While the intellectual and populist streams of fundamentalism attempted to unite in their opposition to modernism, there were simply too many doctrinal differences between all the various groups inside the movement to allow for a concerted strategy in dealing with Liberalism.
-As a result, Modernists were able to continue their infiltration & take-over of the intellectual centers of the Faith.
+As a result, Modernists were able to continue their infiltration and take-over of the intellectual centers of the Faith.